Why not earn a bit extra when you go shopping and make use of credit card cashback?

 Borrowing money doesn’t always have to be bad.
 If it doesn’t cost you anything or gives you something back then, in fact, it can be a good thing.

 Credit cards that offer cashback are a good example of this.
 All you need to do is spend as you would normally and you receive a little back each time.

 Will it cost me?

 Not if you keep on top of things.
 Nearly all credit cards give you up to 59 days of interest-free borrowing.
 So pay off the card as soon as you receive the bill and it will cost you nothing.

 The best credit card cashback deals?

-Nationwide offer 0.5% interest on any purchase (made in £’s) and there is no limit to how much you can claim.
+Nationwide offer 0.25% cashback (recently decreased from 0.5%) on any purchase (made in £’s) and there is no limit to how much you can claim.

 Other benefits include 0% interest on purchases for the first year and 0% on balance transfers over the same period.
 And if you make the transfer within the first three months there is no charge.
 Currently, the Nationwide Select card is only available to their current account holders.
 Swapping to Nationwide could earn you some free cash.

 The Natwest Reward credit card earns you 0.5% on all your shopping.
 This increases to 1% in supermarkets (excluding their petrol stations) and you can earn 1% at MyRewards partners.
-The fee for this account is £24 per year, but it is free to Natwest Reward current account holders.
+This card isn’t strictly free as there is a £24 annual fee attached, but it is free to Natwest Reward current account holders.